-- Section L4 of this Plan; however, the replacement of existing habitable buildings and/or their minor expansion may be permitted in accordance with regulations established in the implementing Zoning By-law. - b) Docks and boathouses, by their nature, are located in the flood plain.
+- a) The District of Muskoka has completed flood plain mapping and this mapping shall be implemented in the Township's implementing Zoning By-law or Community Planning Permit By-law in accordance with Section L4 of this Plan.
+This mapping should be referenced when considering any development or site alteration adjacent to a shoreline of a lake or watercourse.
+New habitable buildings are not permitted in the flood plain in accordance with Section L4 of this Plan; however, the replacement of existing habitable buildings and/or their minor expansion may be permitted in accordance with regulations established in the implementing Zoning By-law or Community Planning Permit By-law. - b) Docks and boathouses, by their nature, are located in the flood plain.
 New structures and additions to existing docks and boathouses shall be designed to withstand flooding and associated ice hazards. - c) The bottom floor of a boathouse is intended be used predominantly for the storage of boats and other recreational equipment.
-The implementing Zoning By-law may permit limited recreational use floor area on the bottom floor of a boathouse provided it is utilized predominantly for the storage of boats and other recreational equipment together with areas that are open to the water below.
-No cooking facilities or areas for sleeping will be permitted as a component of the recreational floor area on the bottom floor of a boathouse. - d) The storage of hazardous materials, including fuel, solvents, paint and sewage shall not be permitted in boathouses during the typical flooding season.
-These provisions shall be included in Site Plan Agreements, when required for new boathouses or expansions to existing boathouses. - e) The implementing Zoning By-law shall also include provisions that require updated provisions on the minimum elevation of certain openings, the second storey and the base of the stairs accessing the second storey of boathouses. - f) The Township shall prepare guidance material on how to build and alter boathouses and other structures in a manner that is supportive of lake system health and which limits property damage during flooding events.
+The implementing Zoning By-law or Community Planning Permit By-law may permit limited recreational use floor area on the bottom floor of a boathouse provided it is utilized predominantly for the storage of boats and other recreational equipment together with areas that are open to the water below.
+No cooking facilities or areas for sleeping will be permitted as a component of the recreational floor area on the bottom floor of a boathouse.

+- d) Where the use of the second storey of a boathouse for habitable use is proposed, it shall be demonstrated that the site has safe access that is appropriate for the nature of the use and the natural hazard. - e) The storage of hazardous materials, including fuel, solvents, paint and sewage shall not be permitted in boathouses during the typical flooding season.
+These provisions shall be included in Site Plan Agreements (or a Community Planning Permit agreement, if applicable), when required for new boathouses or expansions to existing boathouses. - f) The implementing Zoning By-law or Community Planning Permit By-law shall also include provisions that require updated provisions on the minimum elevation of certain openings, the second storey and the base of the stairs accessing the second storey of boathouses. - g) The Township shall prepare guidance material on how to build and alter boathouses and other structures in a manner that is supportive of lake system health and which limits property damage during flooding events.